aimeos/map/README.md

 - If length is given and is negative then the sequence will stop that many elements from the end
 - If it is omitted, then the sequence will have everything from offset up until the end

+The keys of the items returned in the new map are the same as in the original one.

 **Examples:**

 ```php